-Power seats, window, and convertible-top motors will run too fast on 12 volts and will burn up over time.
+Click to see Power seats, window, and convertible-top motors will run too fast on 12 volts and will burn up over time.
 There are two solutions when converting your vehicle, with these options: (1) Rewind the motors, there are several companies that will do this work, or (2) There is a reducer solution for windows and seats.
 Unfortunately, there is not a reducer currently made to handle the current needed to work on convertible top motors.
 The problem is top motors take a very high current draw when raising the top and exceed most reducers on the market.

-Light bulbs will need to be replaced because 6-volt bulbs will not last on 12 volts beyond one nano second.
-Recommend taking the original 6 volt light bulbs to the local parts store and match up with 12 volt bulbs.
+Click to see Light bulbs will need to be replaced because 6-volt bulbs will not last on 12 volts beyond one nano second.
+Recommend taking the original 6-volt light bulbs to the local parts store and match up with 12-volt bulbs.
 Headlight switches in older vehicles are a common cause for dim or flickering headlights because all the current from the lights is running through the switch.
-Installing a head light relay in the light electrical system will eliminate this problem and also take all the 12-volt current off the switch itself.

-Electric clock will need to have the clock converted to 12 volts; there are no 12-to-6-volt reducers that will work on electric clocks.
+Installing a headlight relay in the light electrical system will eliminate this problem and also take all the 12-volt current off the switch itself.
+Click to see Electric clock will need to have the clock converted to 12 volts; there are no 12-to-6-volt reducers that will work on electric clocks.
+Light bulbs will need to be replaced to 12-volt bulbs.
+Following is a list of bulbs: